nesamouzehkesh/responsive-composite-image/README.md

 ### Maintainability:

-* Prop validation is an important factor in maintaining a component structure.
-It reassures valid types for the provided props.
-Different approaches can be used such as React's `PorpTypes` which has been used for this project.
-It is also a good component documentation source.
-Other methods could be: `Typescript` and `Flow`.
+* Type checking is an important factor in maintaining a component structure.
+It reassures valid types for the provided props for example.
+Different approaches can be used such as React's `PorpTypes` which has been used for this project which could also be seen as a good component documentation source when a developer looks at it.
+Other available tools are: `Typescript` and `Flow`.

 * Testing!
 Snapshot testing has been used for this project.

 * `StyleGuide` has been added to this projects as documentation tool for other developers.
 It can demo different use cases of a component so would be benefitial for new members of the team to refer to if need be.
 [CompositeImage Documentation](https://nesamouzehkesh.github.io/styleguide)

+* Proper sepration of concerns; the `CompositeImage` component for example has two smaller sub components, `Body` (for the body of `CompositeImage`) and `Footer` (for the footer of `CompositeImage`).
+Footer is defined as a componnet so later we can add more functionality to it if need be.

 ### Assumptions: